a-gram/audioneex/docs/about.rst

 resulting fingerprints into a format suitable for quick searches and storing the data into the appropriate structures.
-In the context of the Audioneex engine, all these processes collectively are referred to as “indexing”, and the outcome is the generation of the “reference database”, which is the first step to take before using the engine for any recognition operation.
+In the context of the Audioneex engine, all these processes collectively are referred to as “indexing”, and the outcome is the generation of the “fingerprints database”, which is the first step to take before using the engine for any recognition operation.

 The ``Datastore`` interface provides an abstraction layer over the data storage